phil-opp/blog_os/blog/content/second-edition/posts/01-freestanding-rust-binary/index.md

 cargo rustc -- -C link-args="-e __start -static"
 ```

-This still not suffices, as a third linker error occurs:
+This still does not suffice, as a third linker error occurs:

 ```
 error: linking with `cc` failed: exit code: 1